ROILTechnology/ROIL_info/privacy-policy.md

 ## About this Privacy Policy

 This privacy policy was set up to let you know what personal data is collected.
 Personal data is defined in the GDPR, which is the EU Directive for data protection.
 While we are not based in the EU, we decided to grant all our users these protections.
-Also, we’ve done our best to adhere to the California Consumer Privacy Act of 2018, and therefore we do not sell your data; and we give you Californian rights even if you do not reside in California.
+Also, we’ve done our best to adhere to the California Consumer Privacy Act of 2018, and therefore we do not sell your data; and we give you rights of a California resident, even if you do not reside in California.

 ## Who Are We?